RyuuXS/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.